 I started with my go-to brownie mix.
 Then I added two, well, really three, more chocolate ingredients!
 Go big or go home, people!
 I added extra cocoa, mini chocolate chips, then that chocolate Kiss in the center.
 (The recipe reflects the changes) You can easily use a brownie mix and kick it up as I did in the Cream Cheese Brownies and Brownie Bites.
 I used Hershey cookies and cream in the center of these, but they would be awesome with any of the Kiss flavors!

 The result is a bold and densely chocolate cake-type brownie that’s slightly chewy.
 The chips and Kiss ooze a chocolate melty explosion in your mouth with every bite!
-Fortunately, I made these two-bite size so as not to have chocolate all over little hands and faces…which then ends up being on counters…and walls…and refrigerator…and door knobs…and toys.
+Fortunately, I made these two-bite sizes so as not to have chocolate all over little hands and faces…which then ends up being on counters…and walls…and refrigerator…and doorknobs…and toys.

-- Melt 1 c butter and 4 oz chocolate in the microwave for 1 minute, stir.
-Heat at 30 second increments and stirring until melted.
+- Melt 1 cup of butter and 4 ounces of chocolate in the microwave for 1 minute, stir.
+Heat at 30-second increments and stirring until melted.

 - Whisk sugar, flour, cocoa, eggs, vanilla, and salt together.
 Pour chocolate mixture into dry ingredients and combine.
 Fold in chocolate chips.
 Don't over mix.
 Pour batter into prepared muffin or mini muffin pans.

 - Bake at 350 degrees for 10 minutes (for minis) 15 to 18 minutes for regular size muffins.
-Remove from oven and immediately press chocolate into center.
+Remove from the oven and immediately press a chocolate into the center.